DevExpress-Examples/winforms-pivot-change-summarydisplaytype-in-context-menu/Readme.md

 # Pivot Grid for WinForms - How to Change SummaryDisplayType in the Context Menu

 The following example shows how to customize the field header's context menu in the [PivotGridControl.PopupMenuShowing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.PopupMenuShowing) event handler.
-The event allows you to change the [SummaryDisplayType](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldBase.SummaryDisplayType) of the field.
+The event allows you to change the [SummaryDisplayType](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldBase.SummaryDisplayType) value of the field.

 ![custom-context-menu](images/custom-context-menu.png)